henrik/styleguide/README.markdown

     Single-quoted strings [aren't faster](http://stackoverflow.com/questions/1836467/is-there-a-performance-gain-in-using-single-quotes-vs-double-quotes-in-ruby).
 Double quotes means you don't need to change them if you add interpolation.

-    But don't escape inside a string (or regexp) if you don't need to.
+    But don't escape quotes inside a string if you don't need to.
 Change the quote style instead: `'like "this"'` or `%{'like' "this"}`.

     `%{this}` is theoretically a better default, since you can include pretty much anything and never need to change the quote type, but it's more work to type and to read.